janosh/matbench-discovery/models/eqV2/README.md

 The code and training config files necessary to train and evaluate the models is available in the official [FAIRChem repo](https://github.com/FAIR-Chem/fairchem)

-- Currently the functionality to reproduce training results and run relaxations with stress enabled is on this [branch](https://github.com/FAIR-Chem/fairchem/tree/stress-relaxations), which will be merged into the main codebase in the coming weeks.
+- Currently the functionality to reproduce training results and run relaxations with stress enabled is on this [branch](https://github.com/FAIR-Chem/fairchem/tree/omat24).
+We will be merging the functionality to the the main codebase in the coming weeks.

 Additional information about the datasets and models can be found in our pre-print: